Photonsters/photon-ui-mods/README.md

 ---

-### High Contrast (HC) UI Mod
+### Photonsters High Contrast Net UI (PHCN-UI)

-The mod provides a clean and clear high contrast UI menu for the original Photon and other Chitu-CBD mainboard based printers with a 2.8" touchscreen.
+The PHCN-UI mod provides a clean and clear high contrast UI menu for the original Photon and other Chitu-CBD mainboard based printers with a 2.8" touchscreen.

 All icons are now in black & white, with black backgrounds for the firmware generated cyan coloured text.

-This mod also enables a hidden menu (depending on firmware version) that will allow users to network their printers via the embedded ethernet port on the machine mainboard.
+This mod may also enable a hidden menu (depending on firmware version) that will allow users to network their printers via the embedded ethernet port on the machine mainboard.

-The mod package includes a copy of the default (original) UI.
+The PHCN-UI mod package includes a copy of the default (original) UI.
 You may revert if you decide that this mod is not for you.

 ---